upeee/GOO-GAZE2021/gazefollowing/README.md

 - **L2** : L2 norm'ed distance between predicted gaze point and the ground truth.
 - **Angular Error** : Angle difference between the predicted gaze line from eyes to gaze point and the ground truth.
-- **AUC** (not yet implemented): Computed by getting the AUC of the 5x5 predicted heatmap of the gaze point and the ground truth.
+- **AUC** : Computed by getting the AUC of the 5x5 predicted heatmap of the gaze point and the ground truth.

+# Gaze Object Detection

+Additionally, code is also provided to select the nearest bbox to the gazepoint.
+This way we are able to evaluate gaze estimation networks on the task of **gaze object detection**.
+In this method, bounding boxes of the objects must be provided, which is present in the GOO dataset.

+The metrics used are:

+- **Proximate Accuracy (PA)** : Accuracy of the gazepoint within a certain radius or proximity from the object.
+- **Class Proximate Accuracy (CPA)** : Same as PA, but the class of the selected object must match the ground truth class.

 ## Installation
 See [requirements.txt](https://github.com/upeee/GazeOnObjects/blob/master/requirements.txt) on the main directory.
 (Will be updated/shortened to essentials in the future).
 Using Anaconda to recreate the environment is currently recommended.